ansys/pyansys-dev-guide/doc/source/content_writing/examples_writers/sphinx-gallery.rst

 - For Python files, you must use a specific structure and reStructuredText syntax.
 For more information, see `Structuring Python scripts for Sphinx-Gallery <Sphinx_ext_sphinx_gallery_structure_>`_ in the Sphinx-Gallery documentation.
-For information on adding a new example in a PY file, see `General example <Doc_add_example_>`_ in the *PyAnsys developer's guide*.
+For information on adding a new example in a PY file, see :ref:`adding_a_new_gallery_example`.
 You can use this example as a template for creating Python files for Sphinx-Gallery.

 - For IPYNB files, you use Markdown cells to provide section headings and to provide context and explanations for the code in the code cells.